Required Educational Assessment and Community Treatment (REACT)

 In 1998, Sponsors of HB 1147 were Craig Hosmer and Co Sponsor Steve Gaw, the sponsors introduced text that was developed and became law to "enable judicial circuits to institute drug courts and establish a required treatment program for certain drug offenders" " The bill requires courts to order an offender for certain drug offenses (RSMo 195) to begin an educational assessment and community treatment (R.E.A.C.T.) program administered by the Department of Corrections and the Department of Mental Health, within 60 days of probation, as a condition of probation.
 The fees for the program and the $60.00 supplemental fee will be paid in whole or in part by the offender.
 The supplemental fees, less 2% administrative cost, will be deposited in the Correctional Substance Abuse Earnings Fund.
 This fund created in the state treasury will be used for assistance in securing alcohol and drug rehabilitation services.
 House Bill 1147 became law August 28th, 1998.

-R.E.A.C.T. is a condition of probation, where by the offender who has been sentenced under the RSMo 195 guidelines receives a screening assessment to determine if a level of substance abuse or mental health treatment is necessary.
+R.E.A.C.T. is a condition of probation, where by the offender who has been sentenced under the RSMo 195 guidelines receives a screening assessment to determine if an individual's level of substance use or mental health status requires an education or treatment intervention.
 A network of screening offices known as RSU's (R.E.A.C.T.
 Screening Units) have been established through out the state, the offender can select a RSU near their home site to complete this first portion of R.E.A.C.T.
 After the initial screening has been completed, the screening assessment is forwarded to the Department of Corrections, district probation and parole office.
 Should the RSU indicate a need for community treatment, the screening assessment should indicate at what level of community treatment the offender would best be served.
 The determination for community treatment is determined by the services available within the offenders' probation and parole district and community.
 In the event the screening assessment has determined that the offender needs a REP (REACT Educational Program) the RSU can service those needs by providing the offender with a Department of Corrections and Department of Mental Health curriculum designed to address such needs.

 REACT programs can be completed at any certified REACT program, which may be accessible to the person (consult REACT/SATOP directory).